MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-sales-app.md

 ---
 title: Administrator settings for Sales agent
-description: Learn how to use administrator settings to customize the Sales app experience in Outlook and Teams. ms.date: 01/05/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to use administrator settings to customize the Sales agent experience in Outlook and Teams. ms.date: 01/05/2025 ms.topic: how-to ms.service: microsoft-sales-copilot